 Do the following statements agree with the information given in Reading Passage 2?

 TRUE if the statement agrees with the information

 NOT GIVEN if there is no information on this

 10. Cat’s aural abilities have no impact on successful landing.

 11. Even the biggest of falls leave cats uninjured.

 12. Longer falls increase cat’s chances to land on four legs.

-13. No man managed to imitate cat’s landing technique.
+13. No man managed to successfully reproduce cat’s landing technique.